 Each residential fraternity, sorority, or living group has a live-in resident advisor.
 Resident advisors serve as mentors, guides, and resources for students and act as a liaison between the undergraduate chapter, the alumni, and MIT.

 MIT students have opportunities to learn more about each of the fraternities, sororities, and living groups throughout the academic year.
 The formal recruitment period for fraternities and sororities is usually held in September.
 However, many fraternities and ILGs host recruitment events year round.
-In addition, incoming students receive information about the FSILGs at Orientation and Campus Preview Weekend programs.
-For more information about FSILGs, contact the Fraternity, Sorority, and Living Group Office in the Department of Residential LIfe and Dining, located in W59-200, 617-253-7546, FSILG-Office@mit.edu.
+In addition, incoming students receive information about the FSILGs during Orientation and Campus Preview Weekend.
+For more information about FSILGs, contact the Fraternity, Sorority, and Living Group Office in the Department of Residential Life and Dining, located in W59-200, 617-253-7546, FSILG-Office@mit.edu.